aretw0/predicoes-loterias-caixa/docs/PRODUCT.md

 ## Vision

-**Preloto** is a laboratory for validating lottery prediction hypotheses.
-Unlike "lucky number" generators, it aims to be a scientific tool to test whether statistical or mathematical models can perform differently from pure chance over time.
+**Preloto** is a laboratory for experimenting with probability.

+**Philosophy**: We approach lottery games with scientific humility.
+We understand that these are games of independent random events.
+Our goal is not to "break" the system or find nonexistent patterns, but to **surf the natural distribution** of probabilities.
+We provide a tool to generate bets that respect statistical likelihoods, avoiding statistically anomalous sequences (unless desired) and allowing users to play in harmony with the math.

 ## Key Features